Amazon Web Services

 AWS with Blueberry

 If you have a web application which will need to scale up to meet high demand – we have the skills to design that application to exploit the unique features of Amazon Web Services.
+Blueberry has used AWS Lambda many times for building serverless applications for clients wanting systems that can scale up or down perfectly at very low cost.

 If you have internal servers and are interested in making use of the Amazon platform, we can help with migration of your infrastructure to Amazon as well as configuring redundancy.
 Many companies are opting to do this at the moment, as it can be an effective strategy for change management with regard to IT systems.